eschanet/website/src/data/about.md

 - Data, and gaining insights from large, complex datasets.
 There is so much interesting stuff in these.
 - Travelling around Europe (and beyond) in my self-converted camper van.
 - Spending time with my dog and significant other (disclaimer: not in that order).
 - Hiking in the mountains.
-The higer, the better.
+The higher, the better.
 My personal best so far: 4900m.
 - Nepal.
 I seriously love it!
 The people, the culture and the mountains.
 All of it is simply breathtaking.

 #### I dream of